castwide/gamefic/README.md

 ## Play vs. Test

-There are two commands you'll typically use to play games: play and test.
+There are two commands you'll typically use to play games: gamefic play and gfk test.
 The play command executes compiled games (.gfic files).
 The test command lets you run source directories and scripts.
 Use test to debug your games before you build Gamefic files for distribution.

 # Writing Your First Game

 The easiest way to start your own game is with the init command:

-    gamefic init mygame
+    gfk init mygame

 Gamefic will create a directory called "mygame" that contains the main script and an import directory.
 The game is already capable of running:

-    gamefic test mygame
+    gfk test mygame

 Right now the game is just a single featureless room.
 Open the mygame/main.rb file in a text editor.
 Modify it to the following: